 In recent days, interpretability/explainability in machine learning domain has become a significant issue, since much of real-world problems require reasoning and explanation on predictions, while it is also essential to understand the model's prediction mechanism in order to trust it and make decisions on critical issues [3,4].
 The European Union General Data Protection Regulation (GDPR) which was enacted in 2016 and took effect in 2018, demanded a "right to explanation" for decisions performed by automated and artificial intelligent algorithmic systems.
 This new regulation promotes to develop algorithmic frameworks which will ensure an explanation for every Machine Learning decision while this demand will be legally mandated by the GDPR.
 The term right to explanation [5] refers to the explanation that an algorithm must give, especially on decisions which affect human individual rights and critical issues.
 For example, a person who applies for a bank loan and was not approved may ask for an explanation which could be "The bank loan was rejected because you are underage.
 You need to be over 18 years old in order to apply."
-It is obvious that there could be plenty of other reasons for his rejection, however the explanation has to be short and comprehensive [6], presenting the most significant reason for his rejection, while it would be very helpful if the explanation provides also a fast solution for this individual in order to counter the rejection decision.
+It is obvious that there could be plenty of other reasons for his rejection, while it would be very helpful if the explanation provides also a fast solution for this individual in order to counter the rejection decision.